 Gumbo vs. Jambalaya

-While gumbo and jambalaya may look quite similar but they are different and made differently.
+While gumbo and jambalaya may look quite similar, they are entirely different dishes.

 We just talked all about gumbo, what it is, what's inside of it, so now let's talk about jambalaya so you can see the differences.